andrewsuzuki/vessel/README.md

 php artisan config:publish --path=workbench/hokeo/vessel/src/config/config.php hokeo/vessel
 ```

-For testing, just run `phpunit` from workbench/hokeo/vessel.
+For testing, run `phpunit` from workbench/hokeo/vessel.
 Some bootstrapping hackery will ensue, for now.

 Feel free to post any issues or comments here on github.